AnakinHuang/distributed_ey_value_store/README.md

 ## 📄 License

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.
+This project is licensed under the BSD 3-Clause – see the [LICENSE](LICENSE) file for details.

 ---